brendt/stitcher.io/src/content/blog/2020-05-23-php-74-in-7-codeblocks.md

 $data['date'] <hljs green>??=</hljs> new <hljs type>DateTime</hljs>();
 ```

 The null coalescing assignment operator.
+If you're unfamiliar with te null coalescing operator, you can read all about [shorthand operators](/blog/shorthand-comparisons-in-php) in this blog.

 ---